OpenGVLab/InternVideo/README.md

 - `Dec 27, 2022`: The code & model of partial pretraining (VideoMAE) and downstream applications (video-text retrieval, temporal action localization, open-set action recognition, and ego4d related tasks) are released.
 - `Dec  6, 2022`: The technical report of InternVideo is released.
 - `Sep  2, 2022`: Press releases ([official](https://www.shlab.org.cn/news/5443279) | [163 news](https://www.163.com/dy/article/HG939TNR0530QRMB.html) | [qq news](https://new.qq.com/rain/a/20220902A053JP00)).

+## Introduction
+The foundation models have recently shown excellent performance on a variety of downstream tasks in computer vision.
+However, most existing vision foundation models simply focus on image-level pretraining and adpation, which are limited for dynamic and complex video-level understanding tasks.
+To fill the gap, we present general video foundation models, *InternVideo*, by taking advantage of both generative and discriminative self-supervised video learning.
+Specifically, InternVideo efficiently explores masked video modeling and video-language contrastive learning as the pretraining objectives, and selectively coordinates video representations of these two complementary frameworks in a learnable manner to boost various video applications.
+Without bells and whistles, InternVideo achieves state-of-the-art performance on 39 video datasets from extensive tasks including video action recognition/detection, video-language alignment, and open-world video applications.
+Especially, our methods can obtain 91.1% and 77.2% top-1 accuracy on the challenging Kinetics-400 and Something-Something V2 benchmarks, respectively.

 ## Code & model
 - [ ] Video foundation model Pretraining.